chilts/chilts.github.com/games/index.md

 tagline: Made lovingly with JavaScript
 ---
 My first game is a game for young kids, it's called [Memory Match](./memory-match/).
 Have fun!

+The second game is a '15-tile' game, otherwise known as a [Slider Puzzle](./slider/). :)